 The major influence of the highest percentile variables is confirmed by the PCA (Fig. 4).
 Indeed, these variables contribute significantly to the first and second components, which explain 42.8 % and 22.6 % of the variance, respectively (Fig. 4B).
 This is also consistent with the difference in absolute surface height, which is clear on the maps: along the first component, the highest value has a height amplitude of 10.95 µm (Fig. 4C, 4D) while the lowest value has a height amplitude of 0.71 µm (Fig. 4C, 4E).

 The bivariate graph of individuals for components 1 and 2, as well as the boxplot of component 1, show that there is a large overlap between categories, both at the species and the tribe level (Fig. 4A, 4C).
 This is due to the broad dispersion of values.
 When comparing the means between species (Fig. 4C), the most folivorous species (Trachypithecus auratus, Colobus guereza and Piliocolobus badius) have the lowest PC1 values.
 They are followed by terrestrial graminivorous papionines Papio hamadryas and Theropithecus gelada, then Nasalis larvatus, Semnopithecus entellus and Trachypithecus cristatus.
-The are also folivorous but present higher Asfc2 values in our sample, indicating the opportunistic consumption of seeds (Thiery et al., 2021).
+The latter three are also folivorous but present higher Asfc2 values in our sample, indicating the opportunistic consumption of seeds (Thiery et al., 2021).
 This is supported by the surprisingly large breadth of PC1 value dispersion for these three species, especially T. cristatus.
 Then, opportunistic terrestrial cercopithecines and papionines show higher PC1 values, with the highest values found in the hard seed predator Lophocebus albigena (Lambert et al., 2004) and Macaca sylvanus, one of the most granivorous macaque (Kato et al., 2014).

 Table 5.
-Case study B; Meta-analysis of a large multi-species sample, the most discriminant variables for each family, classified by the number of pair (N) that shows significant differences with the Tukey’s HSD p-value.
+Case study B; Meta-analysis of a large multi-species sample of cercopithecids, the most discriminant variables for each family, classified by the number of pair (N) that shows significant differences with the Tukey’s HSD p-value.